ferrous-systems/teaching-material/assignments/preliminary/calculator/calc-ffi/trainer-notes.md

 * Potential undefined behaviour arising from the use of unsafe
 * Checking unsafe Rust for safety
 * Using Rusts guarantees for security gains

+James:

+What I want to expose:
+* single function
+* takes a C string of "input"
+* returns (if successful) the output

+parse_and_eval

+Arguments?
+   * const char
+Return type?
+   * integer

+returns 0 if success, returns nonzero if failure on success, output is updated with the result

+int parse_and_eval(char*, int64_t* output);